 Yes

-Select the operating system type of the image file that you want to import.
+Select the operating system type of the image file to import.
 The operating system type must be the same as that of the image file.

 Valid values: windows and linux.
-If the operating system of the image that you want to import is not supported by Alibaba Cloud, select linux.
+If the operating system of the image that you want to import is not on the list of platforms supported by Alibaba Cloud, select linux.

 Operating System Version